spencerparkin/Powder/README.md

 Ironically, the parser is the most complicated part of the compiler.
 The code that generates the instructions as a function of the AST (abstarct syntax tree) is quite simple, and fell out naturally while targetting the stack-based VM.
-I would have thought the instruction sequence generating code would be the most complicated, but parsing is far harder.
+I would have thought the instruction sequence generating code would have been the most complicated part of compilation, but the parser is far more so.
 Powder uses an algorithm based on applying grammar production rules to a given tokenized sequence in order to produce the AST.